toggler-io/toggler/docs/httpapi/README.md

 ## GET /api/client/config.json

-This endpoint able to answer multiple feature flag state for a specific pilot.
+This endpoint able to answer multiple release flag state for a specific pilot.

 ### Example